chainwayxyz/clementine/README.md

 > [!WARNING]
 >
-> Clementine is still work-in-progress.
+> Clementine is still a work in progress.
 It has not been audited and should not
 > be used in production under any circumstances.
 It also requires a full BitVM
 > implementation to be run fully on-chain.